How to Sharpen Gardening Scissors

 4. Once you’ve finished sharpening, give your shears another good cleaning before putting them away.

-See also What are Gardening Scissors Called
+See also What is a Trowel for Gardening

 How to Clean And Sharpen Pruning Shears